Given that most soaps are harsh, and rosacea skin is super sensitive, you might be wondering if there’s such a thing as “the best soap for rosacea.”

 However, as black soap has become trendier it can be difficult to find a brand that still uses many of the authentic ingredients.

-That said, there is a Nigerian brand called Dudu Osun that is available in the U.S. You can get their bars here from Bulk Apothecary.
+That said, there is a Nigerian brand called Dudu Osun that is available in the U.S. You can purchase their bars here.

 NOTE: the individual bars are scented while the 10 lb block (which you can cut into your own bars) is unscented.